Introduction to databases

 With this design, each row in a column family defines its own schema.
 That schema can be easily modified because it only affects that single row of data.
 Each row can have different numbers of columns with different types of data.
 Sometimes it helps to think of column family databases as key-value databases where each key (row identifier) returns a dictionary of arbitrary attributes and their values (the column names and their values).

-Column-family databases are good when working with applications that requires great performance for row-based operations and highly scalability.
+Column-family databases are good when working with applications that require great performance for row-based operations and high scalability.
 Since all of the data and metadata for an entry is accessible with a single row identifier, no computationally expensive joins are required to find and pull the information.
 The database system also typically makes sure all of the data in a row is collocated on the same machine in a cluster, simplifying data sharding and scaling.

 However, column-family databases do not work well in all scenarios.
 If you have highly relational data that requires joins, this is not the right type of database for your application.
 Column-family databases are firmly oriented around row-based operations.
 This means that aggregate queries like summing, averaging, and other analytics-oriented processes can be difficult or impossible.
 This can have a great impact on how you design your applications and what types of usage patterns you can use.